KseniiaD/wifi-arsenal/README.md

 * [Pixiewps-android](https://github.com/ru-faraon/pixiewps-android/) - Pixiewps is a tool written in C used to bruteforce offline the WPS pin exploiting the low or non-existing entropy of some APs (pixie dust attack).
 * [pixiewps](https://github.com/wiire-a/pixiewps/) - An offline WPS brute-force utility
 * [PSKracker](https://github.com/soxrok2212/PSKracker) - An all-in-one WPA/WPS toolkit
-* [pyReaver](https://github.com/byt3bl33d3r/pyReaver/) - WPS attack tool written in Python
 * [pyxiewps_WPShack-Python](https://github.com/jgilhutton/pyxiewps_WPShack-Python/) - Wireless attack tool written in python that uses reaver, pixiewps and aircrack to retrieve the WPS pin of any vulnerable AP in seconds
-* [reaver_reattempt](https://github.com/kurobeats/reaver_reattempt/) - Change the Mac address of the wifi connection as well as the emulated one created by airmon-ng in an attempt to avoid being locked out of routers for repeated WPS attack attempts
 * [Reaver-ui](https://github.com/deoxxa/reaver-ui/) - Hacky UI to wrap around reaver-wps
 * [Reaver-webui](https://github.com/fopina/reaver-webui/) - Simple WebUI to crack wireless networks using reaver
 * [Reaver-wps-fork-t6x](https://github.com/t6x/reaver-wps-fork-t6x/) - Community forked version which includes various bug fixes, new features and additional attack method (such as the offline Pixie Dust attack)